Order the guidebook | Kalymnos 2016 Revised Edition

 Clicking on “Buy Now” will redirect you to PayPal for fast & secure checkout.

-All orders are posted within two working days of cleared payment.
+All orders are shipped within 3 business days of completed payment.
+Sorry, no tracking is available.

-Shipping: Guidebooks are shipped using the Greek Post Office’s international airmail.
-You will not be able to track your package, but in our experience the post is very reliable.
-Average delivery times are 7-10 working days to EU countries and 15-20 working days to the rest of the world.
-All books are safely packed in a 100% recyclable stiff book mailer derived from recycled post-consumer waste.
+Shipping: Guidebooks are shipped within 3 business days of completed payment via international airmail by the Greek Post Office.
+The post is very reliable, but unfortunately tracking is not available.
+Average delivery times are 7-15 working days (1-3 weeks) to EU countries and 15-20 working days (3-4 weeks) to the rest of the world.
+All books are safely packaged in a 100% recyclable book mailer derived from recycled post-consumer waste.

-Click here to enjoy a preview of the Sikati Cave pages.
+Preview: Click here to enjoy a preview of sector Saint Photis.

 Kalymnos Rock Climbing Guidebook by Aris Theodoropoulos